Why Searching for Purpose is a Danger to Millennials

 When I first heard this story, it gave my life exactly what Camus had outlined, contentment.
 I could even extrapolate it out to other life moments such as, for example, if I was stuck on a smelly crowded bus.
-Once there, on the bus, my discontent only begins with my wishing it wasn’t smelly or crowded i.e. an alternative I didn’t have.
+Once there, on the bus, my discontentment would only begin with my wishing it wasn’t smelly or crowded i.e. an alternative I didn’t have.

 Camus’ philosophy gave me not just calm in the face of existentialism but even more so an all-around improved quality of life.
 For all millennials and those seeking a higher meaning, this story, I believe, is the pinnacle of living with the meaninglessness of it all.

-Unfortunately, though, over time I began to feel the weight of Camus’ philosophy began to wear off on me after about six months.
-Camus had a good point, the only option we have is to live in this reasonless world, but to me, that wasn’t enough to make reason for why I got up every day.
+Unfortunately, though, I began to feel the weight of Camus’ philosophy began to wear off on me after about six months.
+Camus had a good point, the only option we have is to live in this reasonless world, but to me, that didn’t get me motivated about that reasonless world.

 For what?
 What did it matter if I existed or not?
 At the end of the day, it didn’t matter.
 I could survive and contribute to humanity, write books and make art, but it always came back to the thought, ‘so what?’